deanpeters/product-manager-prompts/prompts/backlog-epic-hypothesis.md

 # backlog-epic-hypothesis.md
 <!--
 ## Description:
-This template is crafted to facilitate the creation of epics for a product backlog, employing Tim Herbig's hypothesis framework.
+This template is crafted to facilitate the creation of epics for a product backlog, inspired partly by Tim Herbig's hypothesis framework.
 It provides a structured approach to articulate assumptions about new features, products, or services.
 By clearly outlining the action or solution for target beneficiaries, the expected outcomes, and the methodology for testing and validation, teams can better navigate the uncertainty inherent in product development.

 ## Usage Note:
 Before using this template in a Generative AI session, ensure the session has been preloaded with context on: